 - Power drill

-Step 1: Drill holes in the stump and sprinkle your powdered tree stump removal product inside.
+Step 1: Drill deep holes in the stump and sprinkle your powdered tree stump removal product inside.
 This will help to make the wood porous.

 Step 2: Pour kerosene or fuel oil into the holes.
-Soak the tree stump completely, allowing the porous wood to absorb the fuel.
+Soak the tree stump thoroughly, allowing the porous wood to absorb the fuel.

 Step 3: Ignite the tree stump and let it burn.
 Watch it closely and make sure that the flame smolders.
 Once it is just about finished, you can cover it with topsoil to help put out any remnants of the fire.

 No. 4: Use a Stump Grinder

-If you are dealing with a larger stump, or have multiple old tree stumps to remove, renting a stump grinder may be your best DIY bet.
-Stump grinders that are available at your local home improvement store generally cost between $100 and $200 to rent.
+If you are dealing with a larger stump or have multiple old stumps to remove, renting a stump grinder may be your best DIY bet.
+Stump grinders are often available at your local home improvement store and generally cost between $100 and $200 to rent.
 You’ll also need a few extra tools including:

 How to Remove a Tree Stump With a Stump Grinder

 Stump grinders are large machines that can weigh around 1,000 pounds.
-So before you rent one, make sure you have a vehicle that can transport it to and from your home, or that the rental company can deliver it and take it away.
+So before you rent one, make sure you have a vehicle to transport it to and from your home or that the rental company can deliver it and take it away.

 Step 1: Clear dirt, debris, and rocks away from the tree stump using your mattock or shovel.